 Like many people this woman also made a small donation to the charity and hoped for the best so she was sad to read this week that this same local RSPCA is once again facing a huge financial crisis.
 But first the background - our piece from 2014.
 "The Royal Society for the Prevention of Cruelty to Animals, or the RSPCA, has been the foremost animal charity in the UK for around 200 years.
 In recent years many other animal charities have been created, some local to the surroundings.
 However, to my mind the RSPCA is still the leading animal charity in the UK but it struggles to survive.
 When the RSPCA was originally founded animal welfare was often not recognised.
 Ordinary children and people of that time were often left to suffer and so animals were obviously disregarded in many ways.
 What the RSPCA showed, within a short space of time of being created though, was that such an animal charity was long overdue.
 Prosecutions for animal cruelty began and so did the sterling work of the RSPCA.
 Almost 200 years later, you would think that we had would have learned a thing or two and animal cruelty be an issue of the past but this is far from the case.
 Many people are aware of the acts of cruelty, to animals, meted out around the world, in countries such as China, but surely this does not happen in England?
 After all, the English are a nation of animal lovers, aren't they?
 Well I hate to admit it but the UK has seen an upsurge in the abandonment and maltreatment of animals in recent years.
 Sometimes it is pets, but other times it is farm animals, and the workers that should be caring for them.
 Abandonment is often blamed on the current economic climate but plenty of pet owners use this excuse to part with their pet and then promptly take another into their home.
 Bearing all of this in mind, I was sorry in 2014 to read in the local press that the local RSPCA was facing closure unless donations increased; the branch has been active for 106 years.
 With the credit crunch charitable donations have fallen but costs have risen.
 This is also true of the amount of animals needing this shelter.Unfortunately there are more than ever.
 Our RSPCA dog a few years ago One of our previous dogs came to us via the RSPCA, Clough Road, Kingston-Upon-Hull, East Yorkshire.
 He had been neglected and in and out of the RSPCA over a few months.
 They rarely euthanize healthy dogs, so they stuck with it and eventually we adopted this dog.
 He was a cross Alsatian or German Shepherd, with the sweetest nature.
 His two aims in life were to please his owners and to enjoy life.
 He was an adult dog when he came to us but he had six good years before bad health took its toll; did we have some fun though before he grew ill.
 Without the RSPCA this dog would have to be put to sleep."
 Donations helped Hull's RSPCA continue but it needs help once more..
 Do not forget that the RSPCA is charity based and receives no help from the Government.
 In the past the Clough Road branch have had to issue pleas for help and people have rallied and supported this charity, keeping it alive and kicking.
 Looking online the Hull branch has previously faced closure more than once but now it needs "£1m to rebuild its Clough Road centre - or it could close."
 The centre's last renovation was 80 years ago and it must be brought inline with current welfare standards.
 Ways to help include

-The Hull Daily Mail reports "For more details on how you can help call Alison on 01482 343875 or email manager@rspcahull.org.uk.
+The Hull Daily Mail reports "For more details on how you can help call Alison on 01482 343875 or email [email protected].
 If you are concerned about an animal in distress or wish to report cruelty please call the National Helpline on 0300 1234 999."

 There will be a new kid on the U.K. currency block Tuesday.
 With millions of new pound coins ready to be released the clock will start ticking for the old coins.
 The new coin is 12-sided and two tone.
 It is being hailed as the most secure coin ever but its introduction will cause some problems and costs to business.
 Just consider supermarket trollies and £1 coin machines; the new shape and thinner coin will require costly changes.
 Both coins will be legal tender from March 28, 2017, until October 15, 2017.
 If you have a savings jar full of £1 coins make sure you do not get caught out.
 Old £1 coins that are returned will be used by the Royal Mint; they will be melted down and used in making the new coins.
 Although the new coin was announced in the 2014 budget its release will catch some people out.
 The coin has a similar look to an old threepenny piece in its shape.
 In March 2014 we reported; Days after the U.K. government announced a new one pound coin would be minted in order to try and beat the counterfeiters the jury is out on the good sense of such a move.
 But there are so many fake £1 coins in circulation something had to give.

+If this new coin is as secure as claimed it will be money well spent. http://www.bbc.co.uk/news/uk-38480180 The Tory government has done little to increase the number of affordable homes across the United Kingdom.
+It has however created the unjust bedroom tax which has resulted in hardship for many of the poorest people in the country.
 Now unelected PM Theresa May's government plans to remove housing benefit eligibility for 18-21 year olds.
 If you are young and down on your luck you could easily end up homeless.
 This woman has been contacted by one of a group of people organising a National Demonstration against the removal of Housing Benefit for 18-21 year olds under the banner #HouseTheFuture in Bradford Centenary Square on April 8 at Midday. #HouseTheFuture "Councillor Richard Dunbar @rdunbar83 is leading the group and is fresh from organising over 100 events for LGBT History Month.
 He has a strong record of getting things done and has chosen this issue because it is so pertinent to Bradford due to us been the youngest city in the UK.
 Further details about the cuts in question are within the following brief http://www.crisis.org.uk/data/files/publications/Housing%20costs%2018-21%20removal%20FINAL.pdf It is important to us that we make this a national event because all too often we find the national demonstrations taking place in London, beyond the reach of many teenagers and young people in the North.
 Please can you support us in whatever way you can:

 Thank you for your time in reading this and any help that you can offer will be gratefully accepted."
 Make a note of the date and help in any way that you can.
-Related reading: http://www.bbc.co.uk/news/business-37873922 https://england.shelter.org.uk/housing_advice/housing_benefit/housing_benefit_changes_and_welfare_reform https://www.theguardian.com/society/2017/feb/25/housing-benefit-cuts-for-young-people-may-be-scaled-back It will be crazy Friday in the UK March 24, 2017, as Red Nose or Comic Relief day arrives.
+Related reading: http://www.bbc.co.uk/news/business-37873922 https://england.shelter.org.uk/housing_advice/benefits/how_to_claim_housing_benefit https://www.theguardian.com/society/2017/feb/25/housing-benefit-cuts-for-young-people-may-be-scaled-back It will be crazy Friday in the UK March 24, 2017, as Red Nose or Comic Relief day arrives.
 Once every two years fund raisers give their all to encourage us all to donate whatever we can afford to help others.
 In the run up to the day groups, individuals and celebrities are raising money for charity.
 In many cases it is "do something funny for money."
 2015 was a special year in the history of comic relief On July 13 1985 the first Live Aid concert was held.
 Bob Geldof, of the Boomtown Rats, and Midge Ure, Ultravox vocalist, had the idea to host a charity concert in aid of those suffering from famine in Ethiopia.
 Images and footage of the suffering and dying were filling air-time around the world with people moved to act but unsure how to help alleviate the suffering; so Band Aid was an idea to help but not just any old concert; two simultaneous concerts, one in London in the UK and one in the USA.
 Musicians were pestered by Geldof to perform for free and the event was going to be like no other concert, which was fitting as the Ethiopian famine was also breaking all records.
 Live Aid and its associated charity raised millions in aid and continues to do so.
 In the UK the money raised by musicians, by way of Live Aid, inspired other events and charities.
 Sport Relief and Comic Relief followed.
 Comic Relief, which also became known as Red Nose Day, raises money for charity in fun and humorous ways Every two years red noses go on sale.
 The design is tweaked a little each year so it is easy to spot a cheapskate who is wearing an old model.
 A little history from the Comic Relief website; "On Christmas Day, [1985] Comic Relief is launched live on BBC One from the Safawa refugee camp in Sudan during Noel Edmonds’ Late Late Breakfast Show.
 The producer is Helen Fielding (before her Bridget Jones days!)"
 Wikipedia says "Comic Relief is an operating British charity, founded in 1985 by the comedy scriptwriter Richard Curtis and comedian Lenny Henry in response to famine in Ethiopia."
 But it was Jane Tewson's idea.
 Jane is a well known charity worker.
 "The highlight of Comic Relief's appeal is Red Nose Day, a biennial telethon held in March, alternating with sister project Sport Relief.
 Comic Relief is one of the two high profile telethon events held in the United Kingdom, the other being Children in Need, held annually in November."
 Red Nose Day British people are traditionally very giving even in tough economic times.
 Comic relief will raise millions of pounds for charities across the world and at home in the UK.
 And in 2017 people in East Africa are again facing severe famine.
 As the UK gears up for main event Friday fund raisers are already working hard.
 Friday will be a day of fun, and silly nonsense, all aimed at raising money for those who need help the most.
 Heads will be shaved, strips performed, amateur performances staged and races run all in the name of charity.
 In 2013 we reported "Since 1985, Comic Relief has raised over £800 million to tackle poverty and social injustice across the UK, Africa and some of the world’s poorest countries" and that is a proud achievement.
 But "At the end of the 2015 Red Nose Day telethon on 14 March it was announced that in the 30-year history of Comic Relief the Red Nose Day and Sport Relief appeals had raised in excess of £1bn (£1,047,083,706).
 Please give generously. http://www.independent.co.uk/arts-entertainment/tv/features/tv-preview-comic-relief-2017-bbc1-7pm-charity-actually-a7634131.html https://donate.oxfam.org.uk/emergency/eastafrica https://www.rednoseday.com/ There are always more worthy charities in desperate need than most of us can afford to support.
 Even if it is just a small donation it all adds up.
 But there are ways to raise money for such causes including;

 Currently East Africa is in crisis and most major fund raising organisations have launched appeals.
 But nearer to home homelessness in the UK is on the increase.
 With unsecured tenancies, high levels of personal debt, high rents, a lack of affordable homes and the dreadful bedroom tax is it any wonder people of various age groups end up homeless?
 Supporting the Breakfast in a Bag charity is just one way you can help a person struggling to survive life as a homeless individual.
 The website introduction says; Hello and welcome to Breakfast In A Bag!© Joupin Ghamsari Set up a regular donation, make a one off payment or donate as and when you can afford to do so.